Steroid Weight Gains – Tips For Steroid Users

 One of the biggest complaints that users of anabolic steroids have is their inability to maintain their gains post cycle.
 Here are a few things to consider.

+Supplements like Creatine may be helpful for maintaining your gains, as well.
+In fact many steroid users come off Creatine while on cycle, and start it during PCT for extra help.
 Part of utilizing your diet to help you maintain your gains is understanding how many “maintenance calories” you need.
-This term simply refers to the number of calories you need to consume to maintain your current physique based on your level of activity.
+This term simply refers to the number of calories you need to consume to maintain your current Physique based on your level of activity.

 For example, someone who weighs 225 pounds and is highly active will need to consume far more calories each day to maintain his muscle mass than someone who weighs 175 pounds and only works out moderately.
 Knowing the difference – and planning your diet to suit – is crucial.